unexpectedjs/unexpected/documentation/any/to-be-undefined.md

 ```
 <!-- /evaluate -->

-We will get the following error if we make an incorrect assumption:
+In case of a failing expectation you get the following output:

 <!-- evaluate -->
 ```javascript